liuyu8721/COVID-19/README.md

 FastaSplit.sh is used to separate the merged sequence file from GISAID into single genome fasta files.

 ## Bioinformatic analysis for mutation calling
+SNPs and INDELs are determined by a bioinformatic framework proposed by Massacci, et al. (2020).
+Here, MutationCalling.sh is used to extract the SNPs and INDELs.
+And a R script, Mercatelli_and_Giorgi.R, adapted from Mercatelli and Giorgi (2020) is used to summarize the mutation information and translate them into proteins.